George C. Homans

-Biography
+Background

 George C. Homans was born in Boston on August 11, 1910, and grew up in a little house in Cambridge, Massachusetts, the son of Robert Homans and Abigail Adams-Homans.
 He was a direct descendant of American Presidents John Adams and John Quincy Adams, on his mother's side.

-Personal life

 Homans attended St. Paul's School in Concord, New Hampshire, from 1923 to 1928.

-From his autobiography (Homans 1984), Homans entered Harvard College in 1928 with a concentration in English and American literature.
-During his undergraduate years, he pursued poetry and had developed a grand ambition to become a writer and poet.
-George published his original works in The Harvard Advocate, in which he was elected into the editorial board.After graduating in 1932, Homans wanted to pursue a career as a newspaperman with a "job beginning in the fall with William Allen White of the Emporia, Kansas,Gazette," but because of the Depression, the newspaper could no longer offer him the job, leaving Homans unemployed.
-"In 1941, he married Nancy Parshall Cooper, who remained his lifelong compatible partner".
+Homans entered Harvard College in 1928 with a concentration in English and American literature.
+Although Homans came from a long line of lawyers and politicians, during his undergraduate years, he pursued poetry and developed a grand ambition to become a writer and poet.
+George published his original works in The Harvard Advocate, in which he was elected to the editorial board.
+After graduating in 1932, Homans wanted to pursue a career as a newspaperman with a "job beginning in the fall with William Allen White of the Emporia, Kansas, Gazette," but because of the Depression, the newspaper could no longer offer him the job, leaving Homans unemployed.
+"In 1941, he married Nancy Parshall Cooper, who remained his lifelong compatible partner."